WooCommerce Inventory Management Explained for Manufacturers

 1. WooCommerce Inventory Management Doesn’t Support Raw Material Inventory

-WooCommerce inventory management is only designed to track the inventory of finished products, and many other small manufacturing businesses use a 3rd party app such as material requirements planning software to bridge this feature gap.
+WooCommerce inventory management is only designed to track the inventory of finished products, and many other manufacturing businesses use a 3rd party app such as material requirements planning software to bridge this feature gap.

 2. Can’t Track Inventory at Multiple Locations